How to be Resourceful: Using Local, Organic Material

 Rice Hulls

-Today was an exciting day at CAO.
-We received a huge truckload of rice hulls!
-Rice hulls play a big role in CAO’s organic production.
+Rice hulls are the outermost layer of a rice grain and are a by-product of rice processing.
+They play a big role in CAO’s organic production.
 They are the bedding for the sheep pens.
-This is important because sheep are susceptible to diseases in their hooves, which happens when their hooves get too wet.
-To prevent infections, the rice hulls provide a soft, dry bed for the sheep.
+Sheep are susceptible to diseases in their hooves, which happens when their hooves get too wet, so the rice hulls provide a soft, dry bed for the sheep to prevent infections.
 Eventually the rice hulls get wet and dirty from the sheep urine and poop and they are then used as a key ingredient for the Bokashi fertilizer and the compost.

 Saw Dust